Urbana (conference): 1960s

 Urbana 61 had a change in format from previous conferences.
 It featured a "plenary panel" about mission work, a "plenary forum" that involved a question-and-answer time with various Christian leaders, elective courses on specific topics related to missions, missionary sessions, and a pastoral group.
 The theme was "Commission—Conflict—Commitment."
 5,400 students participated in this conference.
 Eugene Nida, Arthur Glasser, and Urbana veterans David Howard Adeney and Billy Graham were speakers.
 Festo Kivengere preached on Jacob and Esau.

 1970s

+Urbana 70's theme was "World Evangelism: Why?
+How?
+Who?" and included speakers John Stott, David Howard, Leighton Ford, Byang Kato, Samuel Kamelson, and Tom Skinner.
 Urbana 76 was themed "Declare His Glory Among the Nations."
 John Stott spoke on the biblical basis for mission, Elisabeth Elliot on the will of God, and Helen Roseveare on Declaring His Glory in Suffering.
 17,000 students participated in 1,700 small groups, meeting each morning for Bible study and every evening for prayer.
 "That All Nations Might Believe and Obey Jesus Christ" was the theme for Urbana 79.
 Many speakers made repeat appearances, including John Stott, Billy Graham, and Elisabeth Elliot.
 Joining them were Luis Palau, David Howard Adeney, and others.
 Urbana 79 experienced capacity issues due to so many students wanting to attend that the next conference would be held just two years later.